mehmety7/tankwars-multiplayer-games/tankwarclient/communication/README.md

 * JG -> Join Game   , This method tells that player `username` joins the game.
 * LG -> Leave Game  , This method tells that player `username` left the game.
 * UG -> Update Game , This method sends the current status of the player during the game.
 Position of Tank etc.
+* TI -> Tick        , Client received information about other players, update frame

 ### Responses
 * OK -> Success